FazilMammadli/ENPM661-Project-2/README.md

 - `matplotlib`: Employed for displaying the final path in a coordinate frame.

 ## Input Coordinates System
-The coordinate system used in this project considers the origin `(0, 0)` to be at the **bottom-left corner** of the arena.
+The coordinate system used in this project considers the origin `(0, 0)` to be at the bottom-left corner of the arena.
 The X-axis extends towards the right, and the Y-axis extends upwards.
-The maximum valid coordinates are `(1199, 499)`.

 ## Important Notes
 - The arena size is fixed at 1200x500 pixels.